-A soil sampling program approximately one kilometre along strike to the north-west of Blind Calf at the Blind Calf Au Prospect, within the regional "Blind Calf Corridor", has identified a strong gold-in-soil anomaly that extends for over one kilometre along strike (Figure 4).
+XRF and assay results from recent soil and geochemical sampling programs in the Blind Calf region have also identified a number of anomalies for follow up work including the Blind Calf Au Prospect where there is a strong gold-in-soil anomaly that extends for over one kilometre along strike (Figure 2).

-The newly identified gold anomaly is closely associated with a geophysical feature characterised by a flexure in a regional magnetic trend.
+The Blind Calf Au Prospect gold anomaly is closely associated with a geophysical feature characterised by a flexure in a regional magnetic trend.
 Detailed mapping at Blind Calf has shown a similar flexure associated with strong alteration in the vicinity of the high-grade copper lodes.
 Site validation of the large gold anomaly has identified a similar system to that at Blind Calf, with a north south trending shear zone with associated shear veins dipping steeply to the west, hosted within Ordovician sediments close to the contact with Devonian volcanics.
-Planning has commenced for a program of first pass RC drill testing of this new high priority target area.